Student loan interest restarts Friday, what to expect

 “There are places to get free budget counseling.
 There are places to get help.
 Talk to their actual academic advisors.
 And then we have student support services and student account services, also, that are available to help and assist students with that as well,” added Straub.

-Lever says he finds the Financial Aid Office a useful tool in getting information about loans.
+Lever says he finds the Financial Aid Office a useful tool for getting information about loans.
 Izazaga says the preparation can begin even before college.
-She says programs like Gear Up can helped her prepare for the task of taking out loans.
+She says programs like Gear Up helped her prepare for the task of taking out loans.